Best Places to go Fishing in Georgia

 1. High Falls Lake

-High Falls is a state park which consists of a 600-acre lake just off I-75 west of Jackson.
+On top of our list of best places to go Fishing in Georgia is High Falls Lake.
+High Falls is a state park that consists of a 600-acre lake just off I-75 west of Jackson.
 You can find the highest population of more than 15-inch largemouth fish in High Falls Lake.
 So, you can really make a good amount of catches when you fish here.
 Most of the channels in the High Falls Lake are silted in since it is an old lake.
 You can see a lot of natural and man-made wood cover in it.

 You can see that the lake line up with docks and brush pile out around them.
 So, the brush piles and the dock posts hold the bass.
 You can only fish on the High Falls Lake from sunrise to sunset.
 So, start your fishing adventure early in the morning.
 Try fishing around the wood cover on the steeper bank of the main river.
 Fishing around the shady banks will give you some nice catches.